+iii Ecological resilience

-Ecological resilience is defined as the capacity of an ecosystem to respond to disturbances by resisting and recovering from damage
+is defined as the

+capacity of an

+ecosystem to respond

+to disturbances by

+resisting and

+recovering from

+damage

-IV It is also important to keep in mind, that since sustainable land management approaches tend to have a higher rate of adaptation when they are innovated at the local level, that scaling up and out must be focused on the "method" as opposed to the actual technology itself.
+IV It is also important to keep in mind, that since sustainable land management approaches tend to have a higher rate of adaptation when they are innovated at the local level, that scaling up and out must be focused on the "method" as opposed to the actual technology itself5.

-Creating an enabling legal environment for land rights: The Tsilhqot'in Nation in British Columbia
+Creating an enabling legal environment for land rights: The Tsilhqot'in Nation in British Columbia acquisition of large swathes of land by the Tsilhqot'in throughout their history, and whom are sustained by a combination of hunting and fishing, as well as cattle ranching.

-(adapted from Kopecky, 2015)
+(adapted from Kopecky, 201527)

 The Tsilhqot'in are a First Nations tribe based in British Columbia, on the western coast of Canada.
-The land is known for harsh winters and low ecological carrying capacity, which has led to the acquisition of large swathes of land by the Tsilhqot'in throughout their history, and whom are sustained by a combination of hunting and fishing, as well as cattle ranching.
+The land is known for harsh winters and low ecological carrying capacity, which has led to the